-My research assistants, local leaders and several participants repeatedly referenced previous examples of researchers and organizations who had come in, collected data, and disappeared without properly informing participants about the objectives of the research, which data was collected, or what would happen with the information they had provided.
+My research assistants, local leaders and several participants repeatedly referenced previous examples of researchers and organizations who had come in, collected data, and disappeared without properly informing participants about the objectives of the research, what data was collected, or what would happen with the information they had provided.
 In this regard, van den Berg (2020, 41) suggests that “authentic and committed partnerships with those who contribute to knowledge production on the ground is fundamental to dismantling the extractive character of research”.
-Reconsidering my engagement practice with participants, research brokers and other stakeholders (e.g., government and community leaders, NGO workers, other academics from the Global North and Global South) both challenged the power imbalance of the potential extractive nature of research and contributed to the deepening of the data by meeting participants, participant mobilizers and officials multiple times over the course of two years of data collection to have interviews and informal conversations, providing some basic support to participants and making sure that information out of the data collection was played back on various levels.
-This also opened up avenues for providing input and feedback to the set-up and process of the research project (see supra).
+Reconsidering my engagement practice with the participants, research brokers and other stakeholders (government and community leaders, NGO workers, other academics from the Global North and Global South) both challenged the power imbalance of the potential extractive nature of the research and contributed to deepening the data by meeting the participants, participant mobilizers and officials multiple times over the course of two years of data collection for interviews and informal conversations, while also providing some basic support to participants and making sure that information emerging from the data collection was played back at various levels.
+This also opened up avenues for providing input and feedback to the set-up and process.
 In addition, my engagement with CCVS and CCVS-Uganda also enabled me to direct my research to be more practice- and policy-oriented.

-However, notwithstanding these considerations, it’s important to highlight two important shortcomings to making the research more collaborative.
-First, the research was framed in a doctoral study funded by a European university, which meant the research set-up had to be elaborated and approved by the ethical committees in Belgium and Uganda before entering the field and specific kinds of dissemination channels, such as peer-reviewed journals and scientific conferences, are more valued (Bunting and Quirck 2020; Schulz, this volume; Quirck, Bunting, and Kiconco, this volume).
-Second, my increasing involvement in the daily operations of CCVS-Uganda made me unable to sufficiently focus on my doctoral studies.
+However, notwithstanding these considerations, it is important to highlight two shortcomings to making the research more collaborative.
+First, the research was framed in a doctoral study funded by a European university, which meant the research set-up had to be elaborated and approved by ethical committees in Belgium and Uganda before entering the field, and specific kinds of dissemination channels such as peer-reviewed journals and scientific conferences are more valued (Bunting and Quirck 2020; Schulz, this volume; Quirck, Bunting, and Kiconco, this volume).
+Second, my increasing involvement in the daily operations of CCVS-Uganda made me unable to pay sufficient attention to my doctoral studies.
 In an attempt to limit my extensive working hours, which were affecting my physical and mental health, combined with an urge to make a more meaningful impact in the lives of people, I decided to fully engage in the work of CCVS-Uganda and interrupt my doctoral trajectory from 2017 to 2021.
-On the one hand, this meant I wasn’t able to keep in touch with the participants and research assistants as much as I would have wanted to after the last data collection period in 2016, however, on the other, I was able to influence (to a certain level) the extension of CCVS-Uganda’s services to some of the communities in which we collected the research data.
+On the one hand, this meant I was not able to keep in touch with the participants and research assistants as much as I would have wanted to after the last data collection period in 2016, however, on the other hand I was able to influence (to a certain level) the extension of CCVS-Uganda’s services to some of the communities in which we collected the research data.

-Engaging with participants’ questions for support
+Engaging with Participants’ Questions for Support